Museum palaeontologists to join dino dig in Wyoming, USA

 'There is a hint that the dinosaurs you get at the northern end of the Morrison Formation are different from those that you get at the southern end,' explains Paul.
 'There may be different species, as it looks like they might have been living in slightly different environments.

-Heading out at the beginning of June, the Museum researchers plan on spending a month excavating the site in the dusty wilds of Wyoming.
+Heading out at the beginning of June, the Museum researchers plan on spending a month excavating the site.